 When writing a letter to the IRS, those that are properly addressed will get routed to the correct department and get a quick response.
 Clearly state the subject of your correspondence, identify yourself or your corporation, reference relevant IRS correspondence, state your issue(s) as numbered points and include relevant attachments — irrelevant attachments could delay your response.
 These guidelines address mailed letters but are equally relevant for emails or forms filled on the IRS website.

 General Guidelines for Writing a Letter to the IRS

-Stick to the facts, be polite, do not adopt a confrontational tone and do not be scared.
-If you have not paid taxes or unknowingly withheld information, calmly state your case, offer your full and honest cooperation, and ask for a solution.
+According to Success Tax Relief, when writing a letter to the IRS, you should to the facts, be polite, do not adopt a confrontational tone and do not be scared.
+If you have not paid taxes or unknowingly withheld information, calmly state your case, offer you full and honest cooperation, and ask for a solution.
 If you are strapped for cash and not in a position to pay, let the IRS know and work out a payment plan that fits your budget.
-The IRS is not out to get you if you are on the right side of the law.
+The agency is not out to get you if you are on the right side of the law.

-Before compiling your letter, visit the IRS website.
-The website has a knowledge database with answers to frequently asked questions, a "Contact IRS" section with useful information for mail, telephone and email correspondence, and other sections that may help resolve your issue or simplify your correspondence with the IRS.
+Before writing a letter to the IRS letter, visit the agency website.
+It has a knowledge database with answers to frequently asked questions, a "Contact IRS" section with useful information for mail, telephone and email correspondence, and other sections that may help resolve your issue or simplify your correspondence.

 Make a copy of your letter and attachments for your file.
-If you do not receive an acknowledgment or response within six weeks, contact the IRS to check if they received your letter.
+If you're responding to a letter from the IRS, put the address from the notice voucher in the return envelope window; if you're using your own envelope, just write the address from the notice on it.
+If your letter is not a response, use the addresses listed on the IRS website that are divided by state.
+If you do not receive an acknowledgment or response within six weeks, contact the agency to check if they received your letter.